Boosting Your People's Confidence and Ability

-Before giving feedback make sure you remind yourself why you are doing it.
-The purpose for giving feedback is to improve the situation or performance.
-You won't accomplish that by being harsh, critical, or offensive.
+Before giving feedback, remind yourself why you are doing it.
+The purpose of giving feedback is to improve the situation or the person's performance.
+You won't accomplish that by being harsh, critical or offensive.

-That's not to say you must always be positive.
-There is a role for negativity and even anger if someone isn't paying sufficient attention to what you're saying.
-However this should be used sparingly.
-You'll most often get much more from people when your approach is positive and focused on improvement.
+You'll likely get much more from people when your approach is positive and focused on improvement.
 That's not to say feedback always has to be good, but it should be fair and balanced.
-Use tools like the Feedback Matrix and the Losada Ratio to help you get the balance right.
-(Although the statistics behind the Losada Ratio are in doubt now, the principle is not.)
+Use tools like the Feedback Matrix and the Losada Ratio to help you get the exact balance right.
+(Note that the statistics behind the Losada Ratio are in doubt but the principle is not.)

 The closer to the event you address the issue, the better.
 Feedback isn't about surprising someone, so the sooner you do it, the more the person will be expecting it.
 Think of it this way: it's much easier to provide feedback about a single, one-hour job that hasn't been done properly than it is to do so about a whole year of failed, one-hour jobs.

 Feedback is a process that requires constant attention.
 When something needs to be said, say it.
-People then know where they stand all the time and there are few surprises.
+People then know where they stand all the time and there will be few surprises.
 Also, problems don't get out of hand.
-This is not a once-a-year or a once-every-three-month event.
-While this may be the timing of formal feedback, informal, simple feedback should be given much more often than this – perhaps every week or even every day, depending on the situation.
+It's not a once-a-year or a once-every-three-month event.
+Though this may be the timing of formal feedback; informal, simple feedback should be given much more often than this – perhaps every week or even every day, depending on the situation.

 With frequent, informal feedback like this, nothing said during formal feedback sessions should be unexpected, surprising or particularly difficult.

-You don't want to read a script but you do need to be clear about you are going to say.
-This helps you stay on track and stick to the issues.
+You don't want to read a script, but you do need to be clear about you are going to say.
+This will help you to stay on track and stick to the issues.

 If you tell someone that she acted unprofessionally, what does that mean exactly?
 Was she too loud, too friendly, too casual, too flippant or too poorly dressed?